ibodrov/bpm/README.md

 Limitations
 --
 - in the current implementation of the engine, "inclusive gateways" work exactly as "exclusive" - e.g. without the evaluation of flow expressions.
-- tasks with TimerBoundaryEvents executed in the separate thread inside unbounded Executor
+- tasks with TimerBoundaryEvents executed in the separate thread inside an unbounded Executor